rogorvi/sunthalpy/README.md

 This integration also creates some additional helper sensors for energy monitoring.
 This allows for an easier integration with the default Energy dashbpoard in Home Assistant.

+**Note**: This integration is not developed or supported by Sunthalpy Engineering, S.L.
+It is provided “as is,” and you use it at your own risk.
-**Note**: This custom component is based on [integration_blueprint template](https://github.com/ludeeus/integration_blueprint).
+**Note**: This custom integration is based on [integration_blueprint template](https://github.com/ludeeus/integration_blueprint).
 Most of this project content remains as it was in the blueprint.

 ## Installation